filipcrisan/Get_It_Done/README.md

 Product management tool/Bug tracker

 Helpful tool for delivering any kind of products in time, using a task assignment system.
+This project was the best way for me to familiarize with full-stack development: understand databases, requests, connect the front-end with the back-end and many more.
+Moreover, not only it's a really nice web application for teams, but it can also be used for personal productivity.

 ## Setup
 First, you need to install the requirements: